-Coming from Bad Faulenbach over the country, we crossed the Lech below the Lechfälle.
+Coming from Bad Faulenbach via the Ländeweg, we crossed the Lech below the Lech Falls.
 The bridge position is very well chosen and allows a clear view of the impressive upper and lower reaches of the Lech at this point.

-As a tip for a tour supplement, coming from the Lechfall and following the Tiroler Straße in the east, offers the about 500 meters south branching and running parallel above the busy Tiroler, Schwangauer and Füssener roads panorama way.
-The trail is waiting with some exposed spots that allow a great view of Füssen.
+As a tip for a tour supplement, coming from the Lechfall and following the Tiroler Straße to the east, the panorama path that branches off after approx. 500 meters to the south and runs parallel to the busy Tiroler, Schwangauer and Füssener Straße is a good option.
+The path comes up with some exposed places that allow a great view of Füssen.

 January 21, 2019